Cryptojacking cover

 • Use privacy-focused internet browsers such as Brave.

-And if you suspect you may already be a victim of cryptojacking, try monitoring your resources and processes to find anomalies.
+If you suspect you may already be a victim of cryptojacking, try monitoring your resources and processes for anomalies.

-Cryptojacking is a tactic employed by hackers to use computers unauthorizedly in order to mine cryptocurrency.
+Cryptojacking is a tactic employed by hackers to use computers unauthorizedly to mine cryptocurrency.

 Cryptojacking malware can be deployed through popular pirated and cracked games, unofficial browser extensions, fake copies of popular extensions, malicious links sent through email, websites, and ads infected with JavaScript code that auto-executes once loaded on the victim’s browser.